-- 1. General overview of the attributes of HCaTS and HCaTS, and - 2.
-The HCaTS and HCaTS conformed contracts (Sections B through J), and 3.
-Government point-of-contacts (POCs) information (names, titles, phone numbers, and email addresses), and - 4.
+- 1. General overview of the attributes of HCaTS and HCaTS SB, and - 2.
+The HCaTS and HCaTS SB conformed contracts (Sections A through K), and - 3.
+Government points-of-contacts (POCs) information (names, titles, phone numbers, and email addresses), and - 4.
 Contractor Key Personnel POC information (names, titles, phone numbers, and email addresses), and - 5.
 List of contract numbers, company names by Pool and MA-IDIQ task order contracts, and direct POC for issuing task order solicitations by an OCO, and - 6.
 Delegation of Procurement Authority (DPA) process for the OCO, and - 7.
-HCaTS and HCaTS training and ordering guides, and - 8.
-Sample procurement templates for the OCO, and - 9.
+HCaTS and HCaTS SB training and ordering guides, and

+- 8. Sample procurement templates for the OCO, and - 9.
 Scope review process for the OCO, and - 10.
 Statistical information by Federal agency and Contractor, and - 11.
-Links to other mandatory websites for reporting purposes or ordering procedures, and 12.
+Links to other mandatory websites for reporting purposes or ordering procedures, and - 12.
 List of Contractors not eligible for solicitations and awards due to Dormant Status, if necessary, and - 13.
 Frequently asked questions.

-H.17 CONTRACTOR HCaTS WEBPAGE
+H.17 CONTRACTOR HCATS WEBPAGE

-Within 30 calendar days of the Notice to Proceed, the Contractor shall develop and maintain a current, publicly available web page accessible via the Internet throughout the ordering period of its HCaTS contract and task orders awarded under its HCaTS contract.
-The Contractor shall make its HCaTS 8(a) webpage Rehabilitation Act Section 508 compliant.
+Within 30 calendar days of the Notice to Proceed, the Contractor shall develop and maintain a current, publicly available webpage accessible via the Internet throughout the ordering period of its HCaTS contract and task orders awarded under its HCaTS contract.
+The Contractor shall make its HCaTS webpage Rehabilitation Act Section 508 compliant.